Out of Many, One

 After World War II, the U.S. and its allies were engaged in a decades-long Cold War against the Communist Soviet Union, the People’s Republic of China, and their satellites.
 While direct conflict between the two superpowers was averted, the Cold War was characterized by proxy wars, and the ever-present threat of nuclear annihilation.
 Comprised of an assorted mix of soldiers, ARSOF prepared for large-scale conflict while executing specialized missions around the world.
 These ranged from naturalized citizens serving in psywar units in West Germany, to Hispanic-American SF soldiers aiding South American allies in the fight against Communism.

-PSYCHE KREUZOTTERS ON THE LOOSE THE BOLIVIA MISSION CIVIL AFFAIRS SUPPORTS THE ASSAULT
+PSYCHE KREUZOTTERS ON THE LOOSE CIVIL AFFAIRS SUPPORTS THE ASSAULT

 The Lodge Act